pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

     }
 }

-Now we have navigation, we can add a navigation title to the screen, adding the view modifier `navigationBarTitle("Log in")` for including the title.
+Now we have the navigation, we can add a navigation title to the screen, adding the view modifier `navigationBarTitle("Log in")` for including the title.

 ## Conclusion, where to go?